SigmaPopsi/Project-Zomboid-Server-Auto-Restart/README.md

 With these steps, your Project Zomboid server will automatically send restart warnings to players at 10 minutes and 1 minute intervals before cleanly restarting the server.
 The process will repeat in a continuous loop.

 Found this on Reddit and edited it a bit: https://github.com/MonkeyyNinja/PZ-AutoRestart

+LMK if something doesnt work or is fucked (i wrote this on my knee)